dangmoody/Temper/doc/how_to_contribute.md

 	* Run `.\scripts\build_clang_gcc.sh` to build a demo for Clang/GCC.

 ## How To Add A Demo
+We use the `automation_c` and `automation_cpp` demos to test all Temper functionality so you shouldn't need to do this, but if you do:

 1. Make your demo folder inside `demos/`.
-2. Go to `tools/premake5/premake5.lua` and add the demo name (also the folder name) to the `demos_names` array at the bottom of the file.
+2. Go to `tools/premake5/premake5.lua` and add the demo name (also the folder name) to the `demos_names` array.
 3. You should now be able to build the demo like you can all the others.

 ## Pull Requests